SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 Beside temporarily deactivating a plugin and all its modes, you can define a comma separated list of simulator names.
 This will restrict the modes of the plugin to only be available, when these simulators are running.
 The most important field here is the *Arguments* field.
 Here you can supply values for all the configuration parameters of the given plugin.
 The format is like this: "parameter1: value11, value12, value13; parameter2: value21, value22; ...".
 Please take a look at the [plugin reference](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes) for an in depth explanation of all the parameters of the bundled plugins.

 A special editor is available by clicking on the small button with the launching rocket icon, when you have selected a plugin for one of the Race Assistants.
 This editor allows you to link a GPT service to this Assistant which can dramatically improve the conversation experience with the Assistant.
-Please see the separate [documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#boosting-conversation-with-an-llm) for more information about the conversation booster.
+Please see the separate [documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#boosting-conversation-with-an-llm) for more information about the Assistant Booster.

 Last but not least, you will find an "Edit Labels & Icons..." button in the lower left corner of this tab.
 Pressing this button will open a special editor, which allows you to configure the language specific labels and icons for all controller actions.
 You will find more information on this in the [chapter on controller layout configuration](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#action-labels--icons).